unofficial-sendoh/other_template/_posts/2018-5-2-Briefly-Machine-Learning.md

 ---

+In this age, there is one resource that we've in abundance; a large amount of structured and unstructured data.
+Machine Learning evolved as a subfield of artificial intelligence that involved the development of self-learning algorithms to gain knowledge from that data in order to make predictions.
+Instead of requiring humans to manually derive rules and build models from analyzing large amounts of data, machine learning offers a more efficient alternative for capturing the knowledge in data to gradually improve the performance of predictive models, and make data-driven decisions.

 Arthur Samuel, a computer scientist who pioneered the study of Artificial Intelligence said that **Machine Learning is the study that gives computers the ability to learn without being explicitly programmed.**

 Machine Learning is the design and study of software artifacts that use past experience to make future decisions, a science and art of programming computers so they can learn from data.
 It's a method of data analysis that automates analytical model building.
 Using algorithms that learn from data in iterative fashion and find hidden insight without being explicitly programmed where to look.